PlatformCommunity/flysystem-bunnycdn/readme.md

 ### Usage with Pull Zones

 To have BunnyCDN adapter publish to a public CDN location, you have to a "Pull Zone" connected to your BunnyCDN Storage Zone.
-Add the full URL prefix of your Pull Zone (including `http://`/`https://`) to the BunnyCDNAdapter parameter like shown below.
+Create a pull zone with the url (including `http://`/`https://`) and authentication\security token (if required) and pass it to the BunnyCDNAdapter.

 ```php